Where does its name come from? Is it in the shape of a star?

 Inside, one frequently comes across the mineral rutile, which is composed of titanium dioxide for the most part.

 Therefore, it is not the stone itself that has the appearance of a star; rather, the stones are simply reflecting light in the form of a star, which gives them that appearance.

 The star effect is not the same thing from one instance to the next.
 It is caused by the way light travels through the stone, and it shifts in appearance depending on the vantage point from which it is observed.

 The topic of star sapphires' clarity is a difficult one to resolve.
 The perfect star sapphire would have no inclusions or cloudiness whatsoever; nevertheless, the rutile silk, which is responsible for the star phenomenon, ensures that every star sapphire is at least somewhat cloudy.

 This is due to the fact that the rutile silk gives the appearance of stars.
 Fine star sapphires need to have just the proper amount of silk to create a brilliant and clearly defined star, but not so much that the stone becomes cloudy.

 No cleavage can be seen in this material.
 It has a hardness of 9 on the Mohs scale.
 Star sapphire is made up of aluminum oxide and forms crystals, which are made up of three pieces.

 As a result of star sapphire's superior hardness and durability, it's almost impossible to tell apart from other gems that have the same colors and sparkle.

-Experts created a synthetic type of star sapphire, it is really similar to the original one.
-Most of the time, you'll see that it looks too good to be true.
+A synthetic variety of star sapphire that is extremely comparable to the natural variety has been developed by specialists.
+You'll find that the majority of the time, it appears to be too good to be true.
 To identify the real star sapphire, you can follow these steps: